adriankwiatkowski/LogColor/README.md

 - Built-in implementation for console and java window
 - Supports day/night theme.

-# Adding project dependency to gradle
+# Adding project dependency using gradle

-Using jitpack.io:

 Step 1.
 Add the JitPack repository to your build file